Asiapeters/Rescue-Animal-Search-Tool/README.md

 # Rescue-Animal-Search-Tool
-Tool for tracking animals used in search and rescue operations.
+A software tool for tracking animals used in search and rescue operations, sometimes known as rescue animals.
+The firm acquires and trains these rescue animals to save people in difficult (or even life-threatening) emergencies.
+---
+# Instructions